 In this post, I’d like to share a methodology that’s been introduced to me by an agency I’ve partnered with in the past, TMP Worldwide.
 This approach has helped to uncover EVPs at a range of organizations where I’ve worked and might be a good starting point if your team is thinking about defining or reworking your EVP in the near future.
-I’ll also add a checklist infographic to serve as a jumping off point to redefine your own EVP.
+I’ve also provided a checklist infographic to serve as a jumping off point to activate your EVP through internal and external touchpoints.
 Click here to see the EVP checklist now.

 Rally note: If you want to learn even more from Debbie about EVPs and employer branding, you can watch the excellent session she delivered at RallyFwd for free and on demand.